SheenaShahangian/CS601_HW6_Shahangian/README.md

 * I have tested my program in Google Chrome, Firefox, and Safari to ensure it works as expected in multiple browsers.
 * I have opted to host my assignment (see live link above).
-* I have designed and styled my page so that it is a clean and easy to use user interface.
+* I have designed and styled my page so that it has a clean and easy to use user interface.
 * As mentioned above, rather than only adding one additional example of a Vue feature or event, I added  three events for the timeline portion of the page, so that when a user clicks each button, a different method is called.
 I have also used Vue data binding multiple times, which was not required.
 I have also used the double curly braces to populate data from my Vue instance into the html page.
 My goal here was to make sure I tested out as many of the features in the module content as I saw fit.
 * Per the professor's recommendation, I have opted to use let rather than var for declaring my variables, as I wanted to experiment with having block level scope, which var does not offer.
 * I have thoroughly commented all of my code, to make it easy to understand and come back to in the future.